 SpyFu Keyword Tool.
 This is a handy tool that provides some interesting keyword data.

-Keyword Hero.
-Another free tool that you can use to reveal all ‘not provided’ keywords on Google Analytics.
+Keyword Hero of course, which is another free tool that you can use to reveal all (not provided) keywords on Google Analytics.